RodBarnes/tools/README.md

 # tools
 A collection of `bash` scripts for working with Linux systems.
 They have been written for and tested on Linux Mint but should work on most Debian-based distros (and probably most others).
 Each is intended to be instantiated within the `$PATH`, set as executable, and without the `.sh` extension.
-The recommended location is `/usr/local/bin`.
+The recommended location is `/usr/local/bin` for most of these as they are user-level tools -- exceptions noted for others.
 Many (all?) of these rely upon library scripts expected to be in `/usr/local/lib`.

 ## blkdevinfo.sh
 Usage: `blkdevinfo [drive]`